zkxp-admin/nft-global-trends-strategy/README.md

 - **Use Case Showcases**: Highlight real-world applications of NFTs beyond digital art.
 - **Sustainability Focus**: Educate about eco-friendly blockchain solutions to address environmental concerns.

-## Technological Innovations and Standardization
+## Technological Innovations and Standardization // here I would also reduce a bit, its a cultural idea where innovations can be shown but not directly worked on, right?
 - **Interoperability**: Develop cross-platform solutions to make NFTs more accessible.
 - **Security**: Enhance security measures to protect users from scams and fraud.
 - **Fractional Ownership**: Implement fractional NFT ownership to increase accessibility.